mdai/mdai-knowledge-curation/src/knowledges/health-advisory-on-social-media-use-in-adolescence.md

 tags:
   - Depression
 ---
-Recommendations
+**APA's health recommendations on social media**

-1. Youth using social media should be encouraged to use functions that create opportunities for social support, online companionship, and emotional intimacy that can promote healthy socialization
+Youth using social media should be encouraged to use functions that create opportunities for social support, online companionship, and emotional intimacy that can promote healthy socialization

 Data suggest that youths’ psychological development may benefit from this type of online social interaction, particularly during periods of social isolation, when experiencing stress, when seeking connection to peers with similar developmental and/or health conditions, and perhaps especially for youth who experience adversity or isolation in offline environments.12, 13,14,15